Lipen/bdd-rs/docs/guide/chapters/part2_implementation/07_node_representation.typ

 = Node Representation <ch-node-representation>

-How BDD nodes are represented in memory directly impacts performance.
+At the lowest level, a BDD is just memory: bytes laid out in a particular way.
+How those bytes are organized directly impacts every operation's performance --- from cache locality during traversals to memory consumption with millions of nodes.

-This chapter explores the node structure in `bdd-rs`, the type-safe wrappers that prevent bugs, and the memory layout considerations that affect cache efficiency.
+This chapter explores `bdd-rs`'s node structure, the type-safe wrappers that prevent common bugs, and the memory layout decisions that keep things fast.

 == The Node Structure